 The College’s ‘Buddy’ system is designed to offer one-to-one peer-to-peer support for any student who feels they may need it.
 Assigned to a single other student from the Anti-Bullying Team, buddies have regular meetings to check-in and confidentially discuss any issues they may be experiencing.
 The buddy system offers students an opportunity to talk to someone of their own age, sharing relevant experience and advice.

 The College is proud to work with Local Heroes, a scheme that works in alliance with the Police to specifically target hate crimes, both in College and the wider community.
 The Local Heroes scheme was so successful in College that it was presented with the prestigious Silver Award in July 2015.
 The College continues to collaborate closely with Local Heroes and will be working towards their Gold award.

 The Anti-Bullying Team receive regular training from representatives from the Diana Award to help identify the different types of bullying that can occur and how they can tackle any arising issues in the College environment.

 What Do I do if I Suspect My Child is Being Bullied?

 What is Newton Abbot College’s Policy on Bullying?

-The College’s Anti-Bullying Policy is prescriptive in its approach to individual cases.
+The College’s approach to bullying is prescriptive in its approach to individual cases.
 Blame is not apportioned to any one party and mediation and reconciliation is encouraged as a first resort.
 Parental involvement is essential in underpinning the anti-bullying pledge outside of College hours and a positive solution is sought before sanctions are enforced.

 If however, these methods fail, the College’s stance on bullying is clear: it will not be tolerated in the College’s learning environment.
 Students’ emotional well-being and happiness will not be undervalued or risked at any time.
 As a result, temporary or permanent exclusion (as detailed in the College's Exclusion Policy) will be enforced to those students who continue to display bullying behaviour.